 In $u$-gadgets, where either of $u_1$ and $u_2$ has a relevant edge in $M'$, the other vertex in~$U$ is matched to its copy in~$Z$.
 The remaining two vertices of the gadget are then paired to each other.
-In the other case, if $u$ was unmatched in $M$, then $u_2z_2, z_1 u_3 \in M$, and $u_1$ is matched to a garbage collector from~$Y$.
-Given the set of $u_1$ vertices to pair with the garbage collectors, we find any stable matching in this subgraph and add it to~$M'$.
+In the other case, if $u$ was unmatched in $M$, then $\{u_2z_2,u_3 z_1\}\subseteq M'$, and $M'(u_1) \in Y$.
+Given the set of $u_1$ vertices to pair with the garbage collectors in $Y$, we find any stable matching in this subgraph and add it to~$M'$.
 Note that this step matches the $|U_0| - K$ $u_1$ vertices to the $|U_0| - K$ garbage collectors in~$Y$.

 The strategy is similar for the $w$-gadgets.
-Suppose that $w_j$ is already matched to a vertex in~$U$, because that relevant edge corresponds to a matching edge in~$M$.
-We then connect $w_4$ to $v_j$ and pair the remaining two vertices in $W$ with their partners in~$V$.
-Otherwise, if $w$ was unmatched in $M$, then $w_1$ is matched to a garbage collector, and $w_2v_2, w_3w_3, w_4v_1 \in M'$.
-On the subgraph induced by the garbage collectors and $w_1$ vertices corresponding to unmatched $w$ vertices we construct a stable matching and add it to~$M'$.
+Suppose that some $w_j$ is already matched to a vertex in~$U$, because that relevant edge corresponds to a matching edge in~$M$.
+In $M'$ we then match $w_4$ with $v_j$ and pair the remaining two vertices in $W$ with their partners in~$V$.
+Otherwise, if $w$ was unmatched in $M$, then in $M'$, $w_1$ is matched to a garbage collector, and $\left\{ w_2v_2, w_3v_3, w_4v_1 \right\} \subseteq M'$.
+In the subgraph induced by the garbage collectors in $X$ and the $w_1$ vertices corresponding to unmatched $w$ vertices we construct a stable matching and add it to~$M'$.
 This step matches the $|W_0| - K$ $w_1$ vertices to the $|W_0| - K$ garbage collectors in~$X$.

 In the special gadget, $u_0 w_0, u_0'w_0'$ and $u_0''w_0''$ are chosen.